LOCAL MITIGATION STRATEGY

 HISTORY OF THE PINELLAS COUNTY LOCAL MITIGATION STRATEGY

 The Pinellas County LMS was originally adopted in 1998 and then again in 2005, 2010 and 2015.
 Comprehensive updates are now required by the Federal Emergency Management Agency (FEMA) every five years.
 In addition to the 5-year FEMA updates, the Florida Division of Emergency Management (FDEM) also requires certain sections to be updated annually, including reviewing and updating planned mitigation projects.
 County government, twenty-three municipal partners, other governmental agencies, local universities and various non-profits all participate in the LMS and contribute to these update processes.

 WHY IT IS IMPORTANT

-In addition to preparing residents for the potential impacts of various types of hazards and allowing the County to receive federal grant funding in the event of a declared disaster, the Local Mitigation Strategy plays an important role in the County’s Community Rating System (CRS).
-The CRS is a voluntary program administered by the National Flood Insurance Program (NFIP).
+In addition to preparing residents for the potential impacts of various types of hazards and allowing the County to receive federal grant funding in the event of a declared disaster, the LMS plays an important role by serving as the County’s Floodplain Management Plan in the Community Rating System (CRS) program.
+CRS a voluntary incentive program that recognizes and encourages community floodplain management activities that exceed the minimum National Flood Insurance Program requirements.
 Participating local governments are evaluated on their flood prevention/mitigation programs and receive a CRS score.
 The score directly correlates to the percentage of premium decrease applied to every flood insurance policy held by property owners within that local government.